 - In the background of the restroom line in episode 1, there is a sign for Queequeg’s Coffeehouse – first seen in Back Lot Island.

-- Mighty World Force could be a reference to Marvel’s The Avengers (2012), as the characters seem to resemble Captain America (World Guy), Hawkeye or Black Widow (Elf Archer – not to be confused with Black Widow from Counterfeit Island!), and Iron Man (Gold Face).
+- The Mighty Action Force could be a reference to Marvel’s The Avengers (2012), as the characters seem to resemble Captain America (World Guy), Hawkeye or Black Widow (Elf Archer – not to be confused with Black Widow from Counterfeit Island!), and Iron Man (Gold Face).

 - The wizard whose costume you rip off from others in Episode 1 looks like Gandalf.